Nagpur CR railway division

-Nagpur CR railway division is one of the five railway divisions under Central Railway zone of Indian Railways.
+Nagpur CR railway division is one of the five railway divisions under the jurisdiction of Central Railway zone of the Indian Railways.
 This railway division was formed in 1867 and its headquarter is located at Nagpur in the state of Maharashtra of India.
 It covers an East part of the state of Maharashtra and small part of Southern Madhya Pradesh.